kanaria69/Mainecoco/README.md

-## How does a dyslexic poet write?
-Inverse.
+## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.